 Jillian Metcalfe grew up in Inkerman, Ontario and has been volunteering, training and working as a cultural and heritage professional since 2009.
-In 2011, she graduated with a BA, major in history.
-She also received an advanced diploma in the Applied Museum Studies Program at Algonquin College.
+In 2011, she graduated with a BA, major in history from Carleton University.
+In 2014, she graduated with Honours from the Applied Museum Studies program at Algonquin College.
 In 2014, she was presented with the Ontario Museum Association Award of Merit.
 Growing up in a rural community, she took interest in local history at a young age.
 She joined the Chesterville & District Historical Society in 2009 and was President from 2015-2018.
-In this role, she oversees and is involved in fundraising and events, grant applications, collections management and exhibit development.
+In this role, she oversaw and was involved in fundraising and events, grant applications, collections management and exhibit development.
 She has worked for the City of Ottawa Museums and Archives, where the positions were primarily focused on educational and public programming.
 She also has experience in gilt, built heritage, paper conservation and artifact reproductions through an internship with Parks Canada.
 Most recently, she worked as an HR advisor for Polar Knowledge Canada, a crown corporation within the Government of Canada.

 Ann Robinson grew up near Metcalfe on a farm on Bank Street, and now resides in Marvelville with her family.
 She worked for the Land Registry Office for 20 years serving the public as a clerk, dealing with land registration documents.
 She was hired on to do data entry at the museum in 2007 and has since become [artefact herself] (haha!) the full time administrative and exhibit officer for the museum.